Art

 Central College opens doors to unlimited careers in the arts.

-Whether students want to teach, operate an art studio, work in a museum or become an architect, the art major at Central College opens doors to unlimited opportunities.
-Central’s rigorous, creative and personalized program gives art majors a strong foundation in art and art history as careers in making art are pursued.
+Whether students want to teach, operate an art studio, work in a museum or become a graphic designer, the art major at Central College opens doors to unlimited opportunities.
+Central’s rigorous, creative and personalized program gives art majors a strong foundation in art and visual culture as careers in visual communication are pursued.

 Whatever career path art majors choose, Central’s courses are designed to equip students with the practical knowledge to pursue a career that utilizes extensive skills developed at Central and fuel passion that shapes the way others view truth and beauty.
 The college’s outstanding faculty members are all practicing artists with varied expertise in glassblowing, papermaking, drawing, ceramics and metalsmithing, as well as the entire spectrum of the visual arts.